QUESTIONS ABOUT PSYCHOLOGY SERVICES

 Assessments and Reports

-Individual quotes are provided for formal cognitive, educational, speech and developmental assessments depending on the type of testing and number of sessions required.
+Individual quotes are provided for formal psychological, cognitive, educational and developmental assessments depending on the type of testing and number of sessions required.
 All formal assessments include a written report and verbal feedback, which recommend appropriate interventions if required.
 Most assessments are not eligible for medicare rebates, with the exception of assessments for Autism Spectrum Disorder which may attract rebates if you are referred by a paediatrician under the Helping Children with Autism program.

 Please note we do not provide medico-legal assessments or reports for court.